 - 1. Students must eat lunch in the commons unless under supervision of an adult. - 2.
-After being dismissed, students will go outside for recess. - 3.
+After being dismissed, students will go outside for recess leaving all food in the building. - 3.
 Only the restroom facilities near the commons will be used during lunch. - 4.
-Students may not share hot lunch or use another student's lunch ticket. - 5.
+Students may not share hot lunch or use another student's lunch code. - 5.
 Cutting or holding places in the lunch line is not allowed.